Operation Pershing

-Operation Pershing was an operation conducted by the 1st Cavalry Division, the 3rd Brigade, 25th Infantry Division, the Army of the Republic of Vietnam (ARVN) 22nd Division and the South Korean Capital Division in Bình Định Province, lasting from 12 February 1967 to 19 January 1968.
+Operation Pershing was an operation conducted by the United States (US) 1st Cavalry Division, the US 3rd Brigade, 25th Infantry Division, the Army of the Republic of Vietnam (ARVN) 22nd Division and the South Korean Capital Division in Bình Định Province, lasting from 12 February 1967 to 19 January 1968.

-The operation concluded on 19 January 1968 with the 1st Cavalry Division being ordered to move 350 km north from Landing Zone English in Bình Định Province to Camp Evans in Thừa Thiên Province as part of Operation Checkers, to increase the number of maneuver battalions in I Corps in order to support the besieged Marines at Khe Sanh Combat Base and defeat any other People's Army of Vietnam (PAVN) attack across the DMZ.
+The operation concluded on 19 January 1968 with the 1st Cavalry Division being ordered to move 350 km north from Landing Zone English (LZ English) in Bình Định Province to Camp Evans in Thừa Thiên Province as part of Operation Checkers, to increase the number of maneuver battalions in I Corps in order to support the besieged Marines at Khe Sanh Combat Base and defeat any other People's Army of Vietnam (PAVN) attack across the DMZ.

 Background

 The Bồng Sơn Plain was enclosed on three sides by mountains and bordered on a fourth by the South China Sea, this rich agrarian flatland supported a population of nearly 100,000, mostly farmers and fishermen.
-It extended north 25 km from the Lai Giang River to the Bình Định-Quảng Ngãi Province border but was only 10 km at its widest point.
-The An Lão Valley, whose entrance lay at the southern edge of the Bồng Sơn, was separated from the plain by the Hon Go Mountains.
+It extended north 25 km from the Lại Giang River to the Bình Định-Quảng Ngãi Province border but was only 10 km at its widest point.
+The An Lão Valley, whose entrance lay at the southern edge of Bồng Sơn, was separated from the plain by the Hon Go Mountains.
 Longer than the plain but much narrower, it supported perhaps 6,000 people.

-During Operation Pershing, 1st Cavalry Division commander General John Norton planned to put two full brigades across the Lai Giang River.
+During Operation Pershing, 1st Cavalry Division commander General John Norton planned to put two full brigades across the Lại Giang River.
 His first objective was to clear the entire Bồng Sơn Plain of enemy forces; his second was the north-south An Lão Valley that paralleled the plain to the west.
-Norton later revised his operational concept, instead of placing his forces on the high ground west and north of the plain and then sweeping north from the Lai Giang River with other units, a rather ambitious undertaking, he decided to limit his objective to trapping and eventually destroying the PAVN 22nd Regiment, thought to be located within a 5-10 km radius north of Landing Zone English.
+Norton later revised his operational concept, instead of placing his forces on the high ground west and north of the plain and then sweeping north from the Lại Giang River with other units, a rather ambitious undertaking, he decided to limit his objective to trapping and eventually destroying the PAVN 22nd Regiment, thought to be located within a 5-10 km radius north of LZ English.